-- Work with broker-dealers on SEC and FINRA examinations
+- Represents broker-dealers on SEC and FINRA examinations and enforcement matters.

-- Represent clients in mergers and acquisitions and other investments in broker-dealers.
-Representative deals include:
+- Advise clients on mergers and acquisitions involving broker-dealers and investments in broker-dealers.
+Representative matters include:

 - Eze Software, a leading global provider of investment management solutions, in its sale to SS&C Technologies.